Syncfusion AI Assistant

 CDN reference

-Syncfusion Blazor Themes are available in the CDN.
-Make sure that the version in the URLs matches the version of the Syncfusion Blazor Package you are using.
+Blazor Themes are available through the CDN.
+Ensure that the version in the URL matches the version of the Blazor package you are using.

 <head>